 Source, Akamai Group

 So, you’ve tackled the time it takes for your pages to load, now what about security.
-There’s been some changes to the way Google notifies users on website security recently.
+There have been some changes to the way Google notifies users on website security recently.
 If you’re using Chrome, a hard-to-miss red flag will appear on websites deemed “not secure” by the search engine.
 And what is this based on?
-It all comes down to SSL, which is a specific technology that monitors the transference of personal data between the web server and browser.
+It all comes down to SSL, which is a specific technology that monitors the transference of personal data between the web server and the browser.

 Even if your users don’t understand the reason behind the “not secure” notification, you can be sure they’ll notice the alert.
 Chances are, this will put them off even clicking on your site in the first place, and there goes your chance to increase traffic, not to mention the impact on your credibility as a brand.

-Two things sure to have instant impact on any visitor to your site are page speed and security.
-People are both savvy to personal data breach issues, and they expect websites to be streamlined and easy to use.
+Two things sure to have an instant impact on any visitor to your site are page speed and security.
+People are both savvy with personal data breach issues, and they expect websites to be streamlined and easy to use.
 Google will instantly flag up unsecure sites, and your SEO rankings can be damaged by slow, inefficient pages.

 You don’t have to be a technical whizz to understand these basic needs from a user’s point of view.
 It all comes down to creating an experience that makes people want to come back to you and use your site again and again.
 By making a few essential changes to how your site operates, you can encourage people to do just that.

 For more information get in touch with one of our digital experts and we'll be happy to talk through how we can help, improve site speed, give a better user experience and increase customer visitors.